 If you’d like to book tickets for an accessible event, please contact us on email@example.com.

 Throughout 2017 we will be using a number of different venues across the city.
-Access information for each of these venues can be found under the Venue tab on each event.
+Access information for each of these venues can be found in our Venues index, as well as under the Venue tab on each event page.
 We try our hardest to work in venues that are accessible for all audiences, although sometimes it is not possible to meet all access requirements.

 If you have any additional access questions that are specific to a venue you’re interested in visiting, please contact that venue directly using the contact details on the Venue tab.
 Please note – if you have bought tickets for events through hull2017.co.uk and have questions relating to your order you should contact the Hull 2017 Box Office on firstname.lastname@example.org rather than contacting the venue directly.